Monge-Amp\`ere measures for toric metrics on abelian varieties: Introduction

 \subsection{Acknowledgements}

 We thank Antoine Ducros for a fruitful discussion about skeletons of Berkovich spaces and we are grateful to Felix Herrmann for proofreading the text linguistically.
 We thank Jos\'e Burgos, Roberto Gualdi, Klaus K\"unnemann and Joe Rabinoff for comments to an earlier version of this paper.
+We are grateful to the referee for the careful reading and the valuable suggestions helping to improve the presentation.